 I have accomplished a lot of goals in my lifetime.
 Losing weight and keeping it off is an area that I have really struggled with since my first child was born (yes that was 19 years ago, LOL).
 I can honestly say that I am a little bit of an expert at ways to fail on Weight Watchers.
 It really isn’t the best thing to be an expert at, but maybe I can share some of my mistakes so you will succeed!
+I have lots of other Weight Watchers Recipes, Ideas and Motivation too…it isn’t all bad, LOL.

 10 Ways to Fail on Weight Watchers